egaumer/torah/exodus/mishpatim.md

 &nbsp;

-The beauty in our walk with the LORD is that we can grow as much as we want to grow.
+The beauty in our walk with the _Lord_ is that we can grow as much as we want to grow.
 There is no limit.
 God will take us ankle deep, or swimming in water that we cannot reach the bottom.
 The question is, "How far do you want to go?”
-We can’t be “more” saved, but we can add to our faith, knowledge, self-control, patience… In verse 1, God calls to Moses and tells him, Aaron, Nadab and Abihu (Aaron’s sons), and the 70 elders of Israel to worship.
+We can’t be “more” saved, but we can add to our faith, knowledge, self-control, patience… In _Verse 1_, God calls to Moses and tells him, _Aaron_, _Nadab_ and _Abihu_ (Aaron’s sons), and the 70 elders of Israel to worship.
 When God calls you to worship, you should go!
 It is our highest privilege and greatest responsibility.

 &nbsp;